As the workforce evolves, making hourly workers feel part of the mission is important

 Published in The MHEDA Journal; Q2 2023

 Hourly employees think differently about their jobs than salaried employees, period.
-I did not realize that until 2007, when I initiated a national sUNey of hourly employees to identify their preferences and priorities related to their jobs.
+I did not realize that until 2007, when I initiated a national survey of hourly employees to identify their preferences and priorities related to their jobs.
 Up to that point, I assumed that most people thought about their jobs the same way that I thought about my job.
 I was wrong.

-One of the most basic things that we learned from the thousands of hourly employees who completed the survey over the last 16 years, is that the starting pay rate of a job is the single most important aspect they consider when looking for a job.
+One of the most basic things that we learned from the thousands of hourly employees, including manufacturing workers, who completed the survey over the last 16 years, is that the starting pay rate of a job is the single most important aspect they consider when looking for a job.
 When this same question was asked to salaried workers. the most common response is that they want to enjoy the work.
 For these salaried employees. compensation or pay ranked third or fourth in terms of importance when looking for a job.

 So, why does pay rate rank first for hourly employees and third or fourth for salaried employees?
 Think back to that psychology class you took in high school.
 You probably learned about Maslow’s Hierarchy of Needs.
 In 1943, psychologist Abraham Maslow published a paper, “A Theory of Human Motivation,” where he identified five basic levels of human needs.